pazz/alot/docs/source/usage/modes/thread.rst

     select focussed element:
         - if it is a message summary, toggle visibility of the message;
         - if it is an attachment line, open the attachment
+        - if it is a mimepart, toggle visibility of the mimepart

 .. _cmd.thread.tag: